openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ControlPlaneRelease specifies the desired OCP release payload for
-control plane components running on the management cluster.
+<p>controlPlaneRelease is like spec.release but only for the components running on the management cluster.
+This excludes any operand which will land in the hosted cluster data plane.
+It is useful when you need to apply patch management side like a CVE, transparently for the hosted cluster.
+Version input for this field is free, no validation is performed against spec.release or maximum and minimum is performed.
+If defined, it will dicate the version of the components running management side, while spec.release will dictate the version of the components landing in the hosted cluster data plane.
+If not defined, spec.release is used for both.
-Updating this field will trigger a rollout of the control plane.
-The behavior of the rollout will be driven by the ControllerAvailabilityPolicy and InfrastructureAvailabilityPolicy.
+Changing this field will trigger a rollout of the control plane.
+The behavior of the rollout will be driven by the ControllerAvailabilityPolicy and InfrastructureAvailabilityPolicy for PDBs and maxUnavailable and surce policies.</p>
-If not defined, Release is used</p>
 </td>
 </tr>
 <tr>